PonderSlime/Galactic-Loophole/README.md

 # Loopholes
 Game submission for #arcade-jam in 2024.
-Set in space
+Set in space in an abandoned space station